Amazon Redshift Architecture Basics: Understanding Core Data Warehouse Design

 Laws and Policies Affecting Cloud Data Warehousing

-In India, data protection is influenced by the Digital Personal Data Protection Act, 2023, which establishes rules for collecting, processing, and storing personal data.
-Companies storing analytics data must ensure appropriate safeguards for user privacy.
+In India, the Digital Personal Data Protection Act, 2023 defines rules for handling personal data.
+Businesses must ensure proper safeguards when storing and processing information.

 • Data encryption during storage and transmission